Can Probiotics Help with Weight Loss During Menopause?

 2. Drink More Water

-Why?
-When we wake up in the morning, our body and hormones are taking time to wake up too.
+When we wake up in the morning, our body and hormones are taking time to wake up, too.
 This means that certain processes are moving at a slower pace, including your body's metabolism.

-Drinking water can help stimulate your metabolism and fuel your immune system.
-Water helps your body metabolize stored fatty acids into energy.
+Drinking water can help stimulate your metabolism and fuel your immune system, as water helps your body metabolize stored fatty acids into energy.
 In fact, some studies have shown that even slight dehydration can lower your metabolism fairly significantly and lead to low energy.
 So, by drinking a healthy amount of water each day, you can help lower the amount of stored fat in your body and avoid weight gain.

 3. Avoid Mixing Medications

 One of the biggest mistakes people make when taking probiotics or dietary supplements is to take them with other medications that can harm the bacteria.
 This specifically applies to antibiotics.
-Probiotics are meant to supply bacteria to the gut, whereas antibiotics are designed to kill bad bacteria in the system, but they can affect good ones too.
+Probiotics are meant to supply bacteria to the gut, whereas antibiotics are designed to kill bad bacteria in the system — but they can affect good bacteria, as well.

-If you have to take antibiotic medication to treat certain illnesses (flu, viruses, respiratory problems, and other bacterial infections), then take antibiotics at least two hours before or after you take probiotics.
-This will ensure that the antibiotics don’t have the time to kill the positive probiotics in your system, as one will have entered the bloodstream long before the other is taken.
+If you have to take antibiotic medication to treat certain illnesses, then take your antibiotics at least two hours before or after you take probiotics.
+This will ensure that the antibiotics don’t have the time to kill the probiotics in your system, as one will have entered the bloodstream long before the other is taken.